mjbondra/koa-session-mongoose/README.md

 console.log('listening on port 3000');
 ```

-You can specify collection name and expiration time (in seconds):
+You can specify model name, collection name, and expiration time (in seconds):

 ```
 app.use(session({
   store: mongooseStore.create({
+  	model: 'koaSession',
     collection: 'koaSessions',
     expires: 60 * 60 * 24 * 7	// 1 week
   })